 - Axedale – Corner of High St (McIvor Hwy) and Mitchell St, at the Axedale Public Hall.
 Here there is a playground, water point, and public toilets.

 - Knowsley Forest – Near the intersection of Toolleen-Axedale Rd and McIvor Hwy is an entry point for the trail into the Knowsley Forest.
-This is near the power line’s transformer pole.
+This is location is near the power line’s transformer pole.
 NB – be careful entering and exiting McIvor Hwy.

-- Knowsley – car parking is available at Moorabbee Rd Knowsley, at the Tennis Courts, near the trail.
+- Knowsley township – car parking is available at Moorabbee Rd Knowsley, at the Tennis Courts, near the trail.

 - Derrinal – While no formal off-road parking available in the immediate area, an option is road side parking on Old Bendigo Rd Derrinal.

 - Heathcote – The trail’s off-street car park is accessed from Herriot St Heathcote.
-Also the Heathcote Visitor Information Centre (corner of High St. and Barrack St.) has both street car parking and trail/accomodation information.
+Also the Heathcote Visitor Information Centre (corner of High St. and Barrack St.) has both street car parking and trail/accommodation information.

 North Bendigo to Axedale (23km)